“The Transparent Patient”

 The whole meeting will take place at Engelberg, Switzerland, from October 7 to 11, 2019.
 The detailed venue and program will be made available to successful applicants.

-ETH Zurich recognizes successful completion of the course with three ECTS points for PhD students.
-Assignment of credit points in non-ETH study programs are subject to the regulations of the participant’s home institution.
+Assignment of credit points in study programs are subject to the regulations of the participant’s home institution.

-There is no fee for accommodation, meals, local travel and activities during the program of the Autumn Academy, workshop and the conference, all of which are arranged by the course organizers.
+There is no fee for the selected participants: all the costs for accommodation, meals, local transportation and activities during the program of the Autumn Academy, including workshops and the conference, are covered by the organization.
+Moreover, Academia Engelberg will also cover all the travel expenses (economy class) sustained by the selected participants to reach Engelberg.

 Applications can be submitted online including the above mentioned material as pdf (maximum size per file: 1 MB) at: firstname.lastname@example.org